We see both small and large animals, including cats, dogs, horses, cattle, small ruminants, and camelids.

 Abilene, Kansas.
 Go to the “Directions” tab of our website for detailed driving directions and a map.

 Please call our office at 785-263-3221 to schedule an appointment with our friendly receptionist!
-Small animal appointments are typically seen between 9:00 – 11:00am and 1:00 – 3:00pm.
-Walk-in appointments are also welcome, with the understanding that you might have to wait for a veterinarian to be available.
-We offer wellness visits, vaccination, medical, and surgical services to our small animal clients.
+Walk-in appointments are also welcome, with the understanding that you might have to wait for a veterinarian to be available and there is an additional fee.

-We do not offer pet boarding or grooming services at this time.
+We do not offer pet boarding or grooming services currently.
 Boarding is offered for the purpose of estrus timing/stud collection.
-We recommend Country Kennel (located east of Solomon) for boarding only and Prim & Popper (located east of Abilene) for grooming and boarding services to our pet clients.
+We recommend Country Kennel (located east of Solomon) and Almost Home (north of Abilene) for boarding only and Prim & Popper (located east of Abilene) for grooming and boarding services to our pet clients.

 Symbioun, Inc. has been at its current location since 1984.
 Prior to this, it used to be a locally owned dairy farm that served the populace of Abilene, Kansas with fresh milk.
 Built by the hands of the patriarch who owned the dairy, the old farmhouse, which served as a small animal clinic, was moved to its new location on 4th Street, Abilene, Kansas in 2002 after the new building with complete veterinary facilities was erected on the property adjacent to the farmhouse.
 Now our large animal facilities are housed in the barn.